Post

 <class 'dict'>

-Example 2: Creating an Empty dictionary using the dict() method.
+Example 2: Creating an empty dictionary

 1